Kitware/CMake/Help/command/try_run.rst

 usually cannot be run on the build host.
 The ``try_run`` command checks the :variable:`CMAKE_CROSSCOMPILING` variable to detect whether CMake is in cross-compiling mode.
-If that is the case, it will still try to compile the executable, but it will not try to run the executable.
+If that is the case, it will still try to compile the executable, but it will not try to run the executable unless the :variable:`CMAKE_CROSSCOMPILING_EMULATOR` variable is set.
 Instead it will create cache variables which must be filled by the user or by presetting them in some CMake script file to the values the executable would have produced if it had been run on its actual target platform.